 TAKE 4: Although one of the biggest benefits to the Arctic of reducing coal mining would come from the closure of Arctic coal mines to stop accelerated melting due to the spread of black coal dust on white snow, the opening of a Russian coal mine on Svalbard in 2015 does not indicate that this will happen anytime soon.
 However, the global decrease in burning coal should not be taken for granted as it releases toxins like mercury that accumulate in the Arctic in addition to contributing to climate change.

 Underwater Methane Domes Ready to Blow

 Researchers from the the UiT The Arctic University of Norway say that several domes of frozen methane, called gas hydrate pingos, on the floor of the Arctic Ocean could be at risk of exploding.
 These pingos are continually leaking methane into the ocean, but are held relatively stable by the cold temperatures 390 m below the surface.
-Researchers are worried that the water temperature increases too much, the domes will explode, producing a large crater on the seafloor and releasing methane into the Arctic Ocean (Wall Street Pit).
+Researchers are worried that the water temperature increases too much, the domes will explode, producing a large crater on the seafloor and releasing methane into the Arctic Ocean (Science Alert).